anjor/platypus-website/docs/index.md

 2. **The right structure** — Organizations that align around outcomes, not org charts
 3. **Technical credibility** — Leaders who can still code, still architect, still debug production

-Most consultancies offer one.
-Almost none understand all three.
-We've lived it at Palantir, Protocol Labs, and our own ventures.

 We're not ex-engineers advising from the sidelines.
 We're current practitioners who understand organizational design.

 ---